zarek3333/adapt-contrib-imgMagnify/README.md

 **Narrative Strip** is a C&G Kineo *presentation component*.

-An narrative component that displays images, split vertically into sections, with corresponding text and left and right navigation controls to progress through the narrative.
+A narrative component that displays images, split vertically into sections, with corresponding text and left and right navigation controls to progress through the narrative.
 The component resembles a childs flip book for heads, bodies and feet.

 ##Installation

-Open the /src/components folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.
+Open the */src/components* folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.

-Git clone the component, making sure to delete the hidden .git folder from the adapt-narrativeStrip folder.
+Git clone the component, making sure to delete the hidden **.git** folder from the *adapt-narrativeStrip* folder.

 ## Settings Overview

 The attributes listed below are used in *components.json* to configure **Narrative Strip**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-narrativeStrip/blob/master/example.json).

-### Attributes
+## Attributes

 **_id** (string): A unique identifier.